eashanhatti/peridot/writing/staging.md

     nil : List A
     cons : A -> List A -> List A
 ```
 It seemed like this would fail because `(decide i s1 s2) /= (decide i s1 s3)`.
 However, the fact that it has to assume `i` will be `true` here will cause them both to normalize to `s1`, making the well-formedness check pass.
-Note that that assumption only occurs during the well-formedness check, otherwise that would cause some weird behavior

-I'll need to make sure rigorously that this system is correct, but it looks like it will work